|

 2.

-Thank you to Irene Beaver (nee Brown), now living in
+Thank you to Irene Beaver (née Brown), now living in

-Kirkliston, West Lothian, who e-mailed me wrote:
+Kirkliston, Edinburgh, who e-mailed me wrote:

 Slidey Stane